 The Antrim Garden Trail website exists to assist individual visitors as well as group organisers by suggesting itineraries and, when necessary, booking the individual gardens.
 Many of the gardens faciltiate visitors just dropping in, however for large groups it is often necessary to book in advance.
 Organisers should specify any particular interests for their group so that the most appropriate gardens can be suggested.

 In some cases house tours and/or tea, coffee and home-made fare, can be arranged at an additional charge.
-(See individual pages for details).
+(See individual garden location pages for details).

 Entry rates for each garden can be found on the individual pages and payments are normally made to the garden owners at the time of the visit.
 Some of the gardens are open to the public with specific opening days and times, whilst others are open by appointment.
 All the information relating to opening times, contact details and location for the gardens can be accessed on the individual garden webpage or by contacting the gardens by telephone.